BBVA/hancock-doc/docs/guide/sdk/services/Transaction.md

 ## Sign Transaction

-When we want to send a Transaction to the DLT, we have to sign it previosly if the node does not have the account unlocked.
+When we want to send a Transaction to the DLT, we have to sign it previosly with the private key of the address used as from if the node does not have the account unlocked.

 ```java
   * @param rawTransaction A raw transaction which will be signed with the privatekey